This is an unpublished draft preview that might include content that is not yet approved. The published website is at w3.org/WAI/.

 Script

-1 0:00 - 0:00 Auditory disabilities affect how people hear, including hearing less in one or both ears, not hearing, and hearing sounds in a range of different ways.
-We see a collage of five people going about their lives in their different settings [they are the protagonists that we will see in the coming scenes].
+Auditory disabilities affect how people hear, including hearing less in one or both ears, not hearing, and hearing sounds in a range of different ways.
+Collage of four people in different settings using laptops.

 Back to Top